For you will bless the righteous. God, you will surround him with favor as with a shield. Psalm 5:12

 18 The descendants of Reuben, the Gadites, and the half-tribe of Manasseh, of valiant men, men able to bear buckler and sword and to shoot with bow and skillful in war, were 44,760 that were able to go out to war.
 19 They waged war with the Hagrites, with Jetur, and Naphish, and Nodab.

-20 They were helped against them, and the Hagrites were delivered into their hand, and all who were with them, for they cried to God in battle, and he answered them because they put their trust in him.
+20 They were helped against their enemies, and the Hagrites were delivered into their hand, and all who were with them, for they cried to God in battle, and he answered them because they put their trust in him.
 21 They took their livestock; 50,000 of their camels, 250,000 of their sheep, and 2,000 of their donkeys; and of their men, 100,000.
 22 For many fell slain because the battle belonged to God.
 They lived in their place until the captivity.

 The Half-Tribe of Manasseh

-23 The descendants of the half-tribe of Manasseh lived in the land.
-They increased from Bashan to Baal Hermon, Senir, and Mount Hermon.
-24 These were the heads of their fathers’ houses: Epher, Ishi, Eliel, Azriel, Jeremiah, Hodaviah, and Jahdiel, mighty men of valor, famous men, heads of their fathers’ houses.
+23 The people of the half-tribe of Manasseh lived in the land.
+They dwelt from Bashan to Baal Hermon, Senir, and Mount Hermon and were very numerous.
+24 These were the heads of their families:

-25 They trespassed against the God of their fathers and played the prostitute after the gods of the peoples of the land, whom God destroyed before them.
-26 So the God of Israel stirred up the spirit of Pul king of Assyria, and the spirit of Tilgath Pilneser king of Assyria, and he carried them away, the Reubenites, and the Gadites, and the half-tribe of Manasseh, and brought them to Halah, Habor, Hara, and to the river of Gozan, to this day.
+25 But they trespassed against the God of their fathers and prostituted themselves with the gods of the peoples of the land, whom God had destroyed before them.
+26 So the God of Israel stirred up the spirit of Pul king of Assyria, and the spirit of Tilgath Pilneser king of Assyria, and he took captive, the Reubenites, and the Gadites, and the half-tribe of Manasseh, and brought them to Halah, Habor, Hara, and to the river of Gozan, to this day.

 Descendants of Levi